 - Making you over-react instead of think rationally

 These constant barbs and arrows of a loved one’s bad or destructive behavior needs are actually forms of abuse.
 This kind of abusive behavior can also occur in people who are not using substances.
 There are plenty of controlling and narcissistic people among us who hurt others just to keep them in line.
+The effect of emotional abuse is to break us down and make us give up.
+This is when we need to get help.

 With Substance Use Disorder, however, both abuse and denial of the abuse are a symptoms of the disease.
 Here are 19 symptoms of abuse.
 For every one, you may have many rationalizations of why it’s occurring or isn’t so bad.